Cruz, Ober lift Twins over Mariners 7-2

 Nelson Cruz hit a three-run homer against his former team, rookie starter Bailey Ober struck out six and the Minnesota Twins beat the Seattle Mariners 7-2 on Wednesday night.

+“It’s fun to watch,” Minnesota manager Rocco Baldelli said.
+“His at-bats are explosive and when he hits a ball like he did today, it gets your attention right away.”

-Twins third baseman Josh Donaldson left after scoring in the first inning with right calf tenderness — he's dealt with recurring calf issues the past two seasons.
-Shortstop Andrelton Simmons was also injured, leaving after the fourth with a left ankle sprain.
-The team said both are day to day.
+Twins third baseman Josh Donaldson left after scoring in the first inning with a right shin strain.
+Shortstop Andrelton Simmons was also injured, leaving after the fourth with a recurring left ankle sprain.
+The team said both are day to day and will take advantage of Thursday’s day off.

+“From the get-go the Twins came out swinging,” Mariners manager Scott Servais said.
+“They had a game plan against Sheff.
+They were going to be very aggressive.
+Sheff did pound the strike zone, no question about it, but they were on him.
+The big-time home run by Cruzy created some big separation, kind of took us out of it.”

 Ober, a 6-foot-9 right-hander who is on a pitch limit because he did not play last season as a minor leaguer, gave up one hit over four innings with no walks, helping snap Seattle’s three-game winning streak.
-He threw 63 pitches.
+He threw 63 pitches and lobbied Baldelli to remain in the game.

+“He did his job,” Baldelli said.
+“He could have gone out there again, but we’re going to look after him and keep it rolling.”

+Ober has given up two runs and eight hits in his last two games with 13 strikeouts over nine innings.
+He said the key has been to stop tinkering with the grip on his changeup.

 Reliever Caleb Thielbar (1-0) won on the day he returned to the bullpen from the 10-day injured list.
 Twins pitchers struck out the Mariners 11 times.